thomasa88/ParametricText/README.md

 # ![](resources/logo/32x32.png) ParametricText

-ParametricText is an Autodesk® Fusion 360™ add-in for creating *Text Parameters* in sketches - as far as it can be done.
+ParametricText is an Autodesk® Fusion 360™ add-in for creating *Text Parameters* in sketches.

-Text parameters can be created in two ways:
+Text parameters can be pure text or use parameter values by using a special syntax.

-* Custom text entered in the *Change Text Parameters* dialog
-* Using the comment of Fusion 360™ *User Parameters*

 All parameters are stored within in the document upon save.
 The texts are always "rendered" in the sketches, so they can be viewed without having the add-in.
 However, to correctly update the values, the add-in is needed.